oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 source activate zebrazoom
 ```

 after initially opening the connection with *ssh username@nameOfServer*.
-If you have, then exit your current session by typing *exit* into the terminal, and then reconnect into the terminal with *ssh username@nameOfServer*
+If you have, exit your current session by typing *exit* into the terminal, and then reconnect into the terminal with *ssh username@nameOfServer*

+**Important note 2:**

+If after launching sbatch, you realize that you launched the wrong script or that something is wrong with the script you launched, you can stop the processes that you just launched by:
+First typing *squeueme* in your terminal to find the job ids of the processes you launched, and then by cancelling every process with the command *scancel jobid* (you will need to replace jobid by the ids you found with squeueme).

 ### Step 7: Visualizing/verifying tracking results: